TobiFarinde/calculator-/Readme.md

 # demo

-Building a calculator using javascrip
+Building a calculator using javascript